Kate Parsons

 Understanding a heritage site audience

-Written as part of post-graduate Cultural Heritage Research course at the Cultural Heritage Institue, Royal Agricultural University.
-Research and thoughts on increasing visitors at STEAM: Museum of the GWR.
+Written as part of post-graduate Cultural Heritage Research course at the Cultural Heritage Institute, Royal Agricultural University.
+Research and thoughts on increasing low visitors at STEAM: Museum of the GWR.

 heritage interpretation